 From small nomadic packs

 The Origin of Sharing

 In our very early evolution, we had no division of labor.
 We all ate only fruits and vegetables, and we all had the same skills to gather them.
 When we began to hunt and eat meat, the men hunted and the women continued to gather fruits and vegetables.
-A sexual division of labor began.
+A sexual division of labor began, and men and women shared with each other.

+From small nomadic packs